femibams/TeleBot/README.md

 # TeleBot
-A Telegram Bot built with python
+A Telegram Bot that displays a cute dog picture when you type the command /bop.
+Built with python